harveyhwm/shiny-templates/README.md

 # Shiny Dashboards

-Templates for various dashboards built with teh R Shiny platform
+Templates for various dashboards built with the R Shiny platform